YKW-Modding/yo-docs/modding-guides/playing/fromfa.md

 ---
-title: Playing FA Mods (Legacy)
+title: Playing fa Mods (Legacy)
 layout: default
 grand_parent: Modding Guides
 parent: Playing Mods
 ---

-# Playing FA Mods (Legacy)
+# Playing fa Mods (Legacy)

 ### Prerequisites
+If the mod contains just these (and nothing else):
+* `.fa` files
+* `mov` folder
+* `snd` folder
+> Note: It may contain one or more of these - the important thing is that it doesn't contain any *other* files/folders not listed above.

-If the mod is just a .FA file (Maybe multiple, or maybe with folders called `mov` or `snd`), this guide is for you.
-Take all of the files and put them inside a folder called `romfs`.
+Then this guide is for you!
+Take all of the files and place them inside a folder called `romfs`.
+> Note: It must be called "`romfs`" exactly.
+No capital letters, spaces or other characters.

-Since Yo-kai Watch 1 for Nintendo Switch also uses .FA, a guide for it will be listed here.
+Since Yo-kai Watch 1 for Nintendo Switch also uses `.fa` files, a guide for it will be listed here.

-## Citra
+## Citra/Azahar/AzaharPlus
 This is quite simple!

-1. Ok, so you have your mod files in your `romfs` folder.
+1. You should have your mod files in your `romfs` folder.
 Copy the folder.
-2. Open Citra and right click the game you are using.
+2. Open your emulator and right click the game you are using.
 Select "Open Mods Directory".
 3. Paste your `romfs` folder here.
 4. Launch your mod!